jcianci12/SQAN-Stack-Starter-Web-App/README.md

-# {{appTitleService.appName}} with 3rd Party login
+#🦢 SQAN Stack with 3rd Party login

 ## It uses the MS**SQ**l, **A**ngular, and .**N**et core stack to get you started.

 *This is a distant cousin of [QuickApp](https://github.com/emonney/QuickApp) by Eben Money.*

-*The idea is you can pull it, run it in a docker stack and get started quick!*
+*The idea is you can pull it, run it in a docker stack and get started quick! 😉*

 ---

 ## Ready to use

-Just pull it down from git and run
+Just pull it down from git and run 👨‍💻

 docker-compose -f docker-compose.dev.yml up